dowrite/keycroc_demo/README.md

   6. Keycroc injects payload (opens a terminal and types out a skull ASCII art.
 Can be easily replaced with another payload)

 ## TESTED ON
-  - Kali linux (the payload is specific to kali/debian)
+  - Kali linux (inject payload should work on all linux distros)